robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

 # Cluster-wide Action Enforcement

-Kubernetes Network Policy is a specification of how groups of pods are allowed to communicate with each other and other network endpoints.
 The spec and the syntax of network policy allow for maximum flexibility and varied combinations.
 The framework provides the user with all possible bells and whistles so as to not limit the user's imagination.
 With such great power, it is quite possible to shoot onself at the foot.

 Lets assume a case where two network policies are created: